ucsb-cs156/w22/_lectures/lect17.md

 * You need to have set the *Config Vars* for your Heroku deployment, including `SPRING_PROPERTIES` and a few others.
 How you do it:
   - putting appropriate values into `secrets-heroku.properties` (that can be a detailed process)
-  - running the script `./setHerokuEnvVars.py --app your-app-name-here`
+  - running the script `./setHerokuVars.py your-app-name-here`

   Here's how you see if you can check whether your config vars are set at all (this doesn't verify that you have correct values, but if values for these
   *don't* show up, it's